jruydemir/recipes/dumplings/spamwiches.md

 4. In a small bowl mix mayo and siracha
 5. In a hot pan fry up spam.
 Brown nicely on each side.
 6. Take 2-4 squares of rolls at a time.
 Fry them on the hot pan until lightly browned.
 7. Assemble sandwiches in the following order.
-Two attached squares of hawiian roll (bottom), siracha mayo, slice of spam, generous pile of slaw, top of hawiian roll.
+Two attached squares of hawaiian roll (bottom), siracha mayo, slice of spam, generous pile of slaw, top of hawaiian roll.

 ENJOY